About the Program

 Application ProcessAn Ohio medical license will be required before starting the fellowship.
 To start the application process, you must be a graduate from an emergency medicine residency program.

 - A current CV with reference list

-- A statement describing your reason for pursuing administrative fellowship training (personal statement)
+- A statement describing your reason for pursuing global health fellowship training (personal statement)

 - USMLE or COMLEX scores (official report)

 - Three letters of recommendation preferably from emergency medicine faculty, with one letter of recommendation from your current program director

 To apply, submit all required materials to Jeanine Hatfield at Jeanine.Hatfield@osumc.edu